MLB Power Pros: Exhibition mode

 In this mode, players may play a baseball game against a Major League team.
 There are options for a day game or night game, number of innings, what stadium to play at, lineup selection etc. Players may also play exhibition mode with two players, or can watch a game against two teams with the computer controlling both teams and take the role of a spectator.

 Success mode

 The story-based Success Mode, which has been a regular element in the Japanese series (main series) since the third release, mixes traditional role playing elements with baseball scenarios, following the player's character as he starts from a college baseball player with the goal of becoming a Major League player.
 The player will train their character in numerous games while dealing with other social situations such as the character's academics, teammate Marvin, and gaining a part-time job.
-Unlike the Japanese installments, My Life mode is not included in this installment, but it has an ability editor which Japanese version never had, due to the importance and popularity of success mode in Japan.
-(Note: Success mode is the mode which Power Pro Series create original players).
+Unlike the Japanese installments, My Life mode is not included in this installment, but it has an ability editor which Japanese version never had, due to the importance and popularity of Success Mode in Japan.